How can I improve my memory?

 Can I train my brain to improve my memory?

-We also don’t fully understand the effect other brain-challenging activities, like puzzles or sudoku, might have on memory.
-Although some studies have found that taking part in these activities may lower dementia risk.
+We also don’t fully understand the effect of other brain-challenging activities, like puzzles or sudoku, on memory.
+Some studies have found that taking part in these activities may lower dementia risk.

 It’s also thought that puzzles and games like these may help to reduce cognitive decline.
 But, we don’t yet know for certain if this is as a result of taking part in these activities, or because of other lifestyle habits.